 Johannesburg to Kalahari Gateway

 Leaving behind the city of Johannesburg, we travel through the North-West Province to the Botswana border.
 After completing border formalities we continue on the Trans-Kalahari highway to our overnight stop.

 Kalahari Gateway to Ghanzi

 After breakfast we venture deeper into the Central Kalahari and our camp in the Ghanzi district, here we will spend time getting to know the fascinating San people.
-After lunch we will join our San guides for a guided walk that will introduce us to the many secrets of their survival in the Kalahari Desert.
+This afternoon we will join our San guides for a guided walk that will introduce us to the many secrets of their survival in the Kalahari Desert.
 The nomadic San are hunter-gatherers that have passed down a rich knowledge of the plants and animals that play such an important part in their lifestyle.
 This evening we will get a first-hand experience of the San culture, well known for its rich traditions of song, dance and story-telling.

 This morning we bid farewell to the San and make our way to Maun, gateway to the Okavango Delta.
-There will be time this afternoon for those who wish to enjoy an optional Scenic Flight over the Okavango Delta.
-Your guides will brief you this evening on what you will need for the upcoming Delta Excursions, please note that baggage restrictions apply for transfers to our camps so a small daypack or similar is advisable.
+There will be time this afternoon for those who wish to enjoy an optional scenic flight over the Okavango Delta.
+Your guides will brief you this evening on what you will need for the upcoming Delta excursions.